-Alignetworks, American Care Source, Blue Cross and Blue Shield, Cigna, CorVel Corporation, Coventry, Evolutions Health Care, FedMed, Fortified Provider Network, Galaxy Health Network, Health Link of AR, Heartland Therapy Provider Network, Integrated Health Plan, Medicaid, Medicare, Municipal Benefits Health Fund, National Comp Care\Tyson, NovaSys, NPPN, Optum Health (United Health), Private Healthcare Systems (PHCS), Stratose (PPO Plus and AMCO) dba PPO Plus, Prime Health Services, Provider Select, QualChoice of Arkansas, Rockport Healthcare Group, Inc., Three Rivers Provider Network, Tricare, USA Managed Care Organization, Windsor Health Plan/Wellcare.
+Alignetworks, Ambetter, American Care Source, Blue Cross and Blue Shield, Cigna, CorVel Corporation, Coventry, Evolutions Health Care, FedMed, Fortified Provider Network, Galaxy Health Network, Health Link of AR, Heartland Therapy Provider Network, Humana, Integrated Health Plan, Medicaid, Medicare, Municipal Benefits Health Fund, National Comp Care\Tyson, NovaSys, NPPN, Optum Health (United Health), Private Healthcare Systems (PHCS), Stratose (PPO Plus and AMCO) dba PPO Plus, Prime Health Services, Provider Select, QualChoice of Arkansas, Rockport Healthcare Group, Inc., Three Rivers Provider Network, Tricare, USA Managed Care Organization, Windsor Health Plan/Wellcare, and more!

 While your Physical Therapist is an important member of your medical team, physicians are typically the healthcare providers that will provide you with a medical diagnosis.

 Seeing a physical therapist first is safe, and it could even save you hundreds or thousands of dollars.
 However, if you are not making significant improvement within 30 days, a physical therapist will refer you to/back to your physician.

 The cost of your personalized treatment plan depends on your diagnosis, individual needs, and your insurance plan.
 We will verify your insurance coverage before beginning treatment to ensure that your care is affordable.